The Dart river valley is bursting with life and vitality, its beauty unspoiled and waters unpolluted.

 Sam Kouzarides: After studying Conservation Sam worked as a ranger for the National Trust where he developed his passion for outdoor education work.
 Supported and inspired by training in the Art Of Mentoring with the 8 Shields Institute, and WildWise ’s Outdoor Leadership Foundation (years 1 and 2), Sam’s work includes teaching at Acorns Learning, nature connection mentoring, running bushcraft and nature connection events; conservation work and tree surgery.
 Sam works with a healthy combination of playful energy and a relaxed and easy manner and likes nothing more than a good adventure.

 Cancellations: The paddle will go ahead come rain or shine.
-Sorry no refunds or transfers if you are unable to attend (for cancellations of <28 days).
+Sorry no refunds or transfers if you are unable to attend.
 Please see our terms & conditions for further information.

 How to book: